leonardochaia/timoneer/README.md

 1. Volumes actions include: List, create, remove
 1. Registries: List images and tags.

-## Development
+## Development / Contributing

+If you just want the latest release of Timoneer [click here](https://github.com/leonardochaia/timoneer/releases/latest)

-Electron Application, using Angular 6 and Dockerode as Docker client.
+If you want to contribute or run the project in development mode, clone the repo and use `yarn start` This is an Electron Application, using Angular 6 and Dockerode as Docker client.

 ```bash
 yarn install